pods-framework/pods/readme.txt

  Join us in further translating the Pods interface at: http://wp-translate.org/projects/pods

 == Changelog ==
+= 2.5.1.2 - March 16th, 2015 =
+* Security Update: We recommend all Pods 2.x installations be updated to the latest version of Pods
+* or replace your plugin files with the download of your version from http://wordpress.org/plugins/pods/developers/
+* Fixed: Pods UI orderby now strictly enforces Database column format

 = 2.5.1.1 - January 22nd, 2015 =
 * Fixed missing files for font icon.